iso9000t/nodejs2023Q2-service/README.md

 ### Start It Up

-Run the application:
+create the service:

-npm start
+docker-compose up -d (or use "docker:up" script)

+migrate: docker-compose exec home-library npx prisma migrate dev (or use "prisma:migrate" script)

 Head over to `http://localhost:4000` (or whatever port you've configured) to see the app live.
-And don't miss out on the OpenAPI documentation at `http://localhost:4000/doc/` for a comprehensive guide to what's possible with your new service.
+And don't miss out on the OpenAPI documentation at `http://localhost:4000/api-doc/` for a comprehensive guide to what's possible with your new service.

+## Check vulnerabilities

+docker scout cves (or "docker:scan" script)

 ## Testing